25 Ways to Save on Gas while Camping

 Just Keep on Camping!

-According to AAA, $4/gallon is the point where Americans evaluate their driving habits.
-However, our camping buddies said that the increased prices of gas will not alter their plans and they will keep going to their happy place.
+According to AAA, $4 per gallon is how Americans evaluate their driving habits.
+However, our camping buddies said that the increased prices of gas will not alter their plans, and they will continue to visit their happy place.

 Tyler P